nottrobin/maas-docs/en/installconfig-checklist.md

 The import process can take a while.
 Consider moving on and coming back.
 Just ensure that the import has completed prior to adding a node.

-!!!
-Note:
+[note]
 Once installed, by default, MAAS will begin downloading images for the latest Ubuntu LTS.
+[/note]

 ## Access the MAAS CLI